ERPI-UL/helpxr-instructor-acceptability/README.md

 [![Static Badge](https://img.shields.io/badge/Data%20%20DOI-XXXXX-green)](https://doi.org/10.1145/3656650.3656681)
 [![Open In Collab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ERPI-UL/helpxr-instructor-acceptability/)

-This repository contains the dataset and the analysis done for research work about the acceptability of the HELP-XR authoring tool among instructors.
+This repository contains the dataset and analysis conducted for research on the acceptability of the HELP-XR authoring tool among instructors.

-Data analysis are avaialbe in the 'step2' and 'step6' folder.
-[The first one](/step2-GCASSurvey/step2-GCASAnalysis.ipynb) analyse demographic data and GCAS data.
-[The second one](/step6-UTAUT2/Step6-UTAUT2.ipynb) analyses UTAUT2 score in regards to the demographic and GCAS score.
+Data analysis are avaialbe in the 'step2' and 'step6' folders.
+[The first one](/step2-GCASSurvey/step2-GCASAnalysis.ipynb) analyses demographic data and GCAS data.
+[The second one](/step6-UTAUT2/Step6-UTAUT2.ipynb) examines UTAUT2 scores in relation to demographic and GCAS scores.

 __Authors:__
 * Alex Gabriel